A model reduction method based on nonlinear optimization for multiscale stochastic optimal control problems: Preliminaries

 \section{Preliminaries}

-This paper mainly applies a data-driven, nonlinear optimization method to the stochastic control problem controlled by partial differential equations.
-In this section, the stochastic control problem is briefly introduced and approximated by the finite element method so that we can obtain the discrete form of the model.
+This paper proposes a data-driven, nonlinear optimization method for stochastic control problem constrained by partial differential equations.
+In this section, we first introduce the notations used throughout the paper and present the definition of stochastic optimal control problem.
+We then provides the discrete approximation for the optimal control problems using the finite element method.